U.S. Gulf Coast oil spillers about to face day in court

 "With the federal government out of it, he (Barbier) might well postpone ... particularly if the states indicated to him that they were continuing to talk," said Ed Sherman of Tulane University Law School in New Orleans.

-BP has already paid out $9 billion in a partial settlement over the spill.
+BP has committed to pay $8.5 billion to plaintiffs in a separate settlement, having already paid out $9 billion in other claims.
 Last year it also settled 14 criminal charges with a guilty plea and a record $4 billion in fines and penalties.

 The civil claims to be covered next week could surpass these, and the trial's significance to BP was evident at a February 5 news conference in London.
 When Chief Executive Bob Dudley said the company would vigorously defend itself, he repeatedly looked toward his top in-house lawyer, Rupert Bondy, for moral support.